anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 ### Outside Leagues
 Teams may not play in leagues outside of the League, unless that league has a formal agreement with the League that its playing schedule does not conflict with regularly scheduled League games or playoffs.

-## Officer Duties
-As defined in [Officers](#officers), the officers of the League are the Commissioner, Treasurer, Rules and Competition Committee member.

-### Commissioner
-The duties and powers of the Commissioner are as follows:

-1. Shall serve a life term or until voluntary relinquishment of the office.
-1. Preside over all League meetings.
-1. Official spokesman to news media and others whenever the League’s point of view is needed.
-1. Call all regular and Rules and Competition Committee meetings and assign the date and place thereof.
-1. Appoint persons to positions as he deems necessary or until elections are held.
-1. Assess fines and punishments as he deems necessary with just cause.
-1. Calculate the League’s budget.
-1. Gather all information regarding protests.
-1. Maintain a league website to keep Managers and players apprised of the state of the league.
-1. Judge and take action on all circumstances not covered in the Constitution and By-Laws in good faith and furtherance of the stated goals and principles of the league.
-1. Interpret the rules and by-laws of this Constitution and make appropriate decisions thereof.
-   1. Decisions of the Commissioner may be appealed to the Rules and Competition Committee.
-Appeals must be presented in writing and must contain specific grounds for the appeal.

-### Treasurer
-The Treasurer shall be responsible for the League’s monetary assets and its proper handling and distribution as ordered by the league and its Commissioner.

-### Rules and Competition Committee
-The Rules and Competition Committee, to be made up of the Commissioner and two (2) appointed franchise holders.
-An alternate member shall be appointed by the Commissioner if a committee member is unavailable or conflicted (i.e. the matter under consideration involves a player of the committee member’s team or the committee member), shall meet and take action concerning:

-1. Official protests
-1. Disciplinary matters referred to the committee pursuant to [Standings And Postseason](#standings-and-postseason)
-1. Any decision of the Commissioner that has been officially appealed.

-### Compensation
-All officers other than the Rules Committee members, shall be granted compensation for time and expenses.

 ## Meetings and Voting
 Per [Annual Meeting](#annual-meeting), the League shall hold an annual meeting.
 In addition, per 4.2, the Commissioner may call additional meetings.